faugconti/solvd/HW01.10/README.md

 ## Relations

+## 1:1

+- **Customer ↔ PassportDetails**: One customer will have one entry to the passportdetails table.

 ## 1:M

 - **Customer ↔ Booking**: One Customer can have many Booking entries but at the same time a booking belongs to only a single customer.